 Farming Systems can include standard organic agricultural practices such as cover crops, green manure, crop rotation, and mulches, but can avail themselves of many other systems that may be more appropriate to the region and situation.
 Water and soil management techniques include bioswales, graywater, rain catchment, Keyline agriculture, contour planting, hedgerows, windbreaks, and vermiculture composting.
 Integrated farming systems such as pond-dike aquaculture, aquaponics, spiral herb gardens, intercropping and polyculture are also part of the permaculture ethic.

 Australian Bill Mollison and his student David Holmgren were early pioneers in the movement, responding to destructive industrial-agricultural practices in Tasmania that poisoned the land and water, reduced biodiversity, and removed topsoil.
 Mollison observed that plants naturally group themselves in mutually beneficial communities.
 He used this principle to develop a different approach to sustainable communities and agriculture.

 Mollison hates lawns and considers us slaves to mowing and watering them; he believes every house should be over-producing its energy and selling it back to the grid and growing their own food.
 He calls it an anti-political quiet revolution open to all, with the simple ethic of care for reinvestment in the earth and people.

-See Bill Mollison in this video on urban permaculture with regards to waste streams from New York City.
+See Bill Mollison in this video on suburban permaculture with regards to development in Davis, California.